 - Chewing from Anxiety/Boredom: If your dogs chew on household items, it could be a sign of boredom, anxiety, lack of stimulation, or all of the above.
 Many dogs tend to become destructive when left alone for long periods (separation anxiety is a killer).
 You will need to figure out why your dog feels a compulsive need to chew.
 More exercise, special conditioning, or extra companionship can help dogs that chew when they're idle.

-While each dog has their own justification for its war on wooden furniture, there are some common reasons that your canine companion keeps destroying your stuff.
+While each dog has their own justification for its war on wooden furniture, there are some common reasons on why do dogs chew.
 Puppies and adult dogs might chew for different reasons.
 Let's explore:

 Puppies